 My high water mark was about 350 indexed pages for the blog and gallery, a few months ago.
 That’s been whittled down to 230, of which 220 are from the blog.
-My posts mostly get indexed, but the photo gallery now has a lower profile than the Loch Ness Monster.
+My posts mostly get indexed, but the photo gallery has been seen fewer times than MothMan.

 The ongoing decline in the graph above, seems to be the de-indexing of pages that aren’t getting visits, or whose meaning I don’t understand (like “/tag/…”).

 Here’s something interesting, though: of the measly 10 SmugMug URLs that are indexed, none came from the sitemaps that SmugMug generates – they’re all “Indexed, not submitted in sitemap”.
 And as I said in earlier posts, Google Search Console reports errors and confusion in using those maps.
 I’ve gone through the loop a couple of times: I submit the map manually, Google sees it and finds hundreds of URLs; later, the status changes to “couldn’t fetch” for the map files; sometime later, those URLs are rejected, and “discovered URLs” goes to zero.
 Rinse and repeat.

 My SmugMug gallery is a subdomain; the blog itself has its own sitemap, generated by a WordPress plugin, and Google uses it just fine.
 It’s parsed, all the contained URLs are found, and a good number of them end up getting indexed.